Ernie-Su/RPi_image_py/README.md

 ## Preparation :
 ### OpenCV :
 * Simple but not complete way :

-Can be installed on Windows and MacOS
+Can be installed on Windows and MacOS.

 ```
 pip3 install opencv-python
 pip3 install opencv_contrib-python